Pittsburgh vs. Virginia Tech NCAA Football Odds, Plays and Insights | October 16, 2021

 Virginia Tech Stats and Trends

-- This season, the Hokies won ATS in their only game as an underdog of 5 points or more.
+- The Hokies covered the spread in their only game when underdogs by 4.5 points or more.

-- Virginia Tech's games this season have hit the over on one of five set point totals (20%).
+- Virginia Tech's games this year have gone over the total in one out of five opportunities (20%).

 - The Hokies average just two more points per game (24.6) than the Panthers give up (22.6).

-- Virginia Tech is 1-1 against the spread and 1-1 overall in games when it puts up more than 22.6 points.
+- Virginia Tech is 1-1 against the spread and 1-1 overall in games when it scores more than 22.6 points.

-- The Hokies have six giveaways this season, while the Panthers have eight takeaways .
+- The Hokies have turned the ball over six times, two fewer times than the Panthers have forced turnovers (8).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.